dhoer/choco-selenium/ReadMe.md

 ## Prerequisites

-Java, Browser(s), Browser WebDriver(s) must be installed prior to installation of selenium.
-Non-Sucking Service Manager (NSSM) --pre version is required for Windows services.
+Java, Browser(s), Browser WebDriver(s) must be installed prior to using selenium.
+Non-Sucking Service Manager (NSSM) --pre version is required when using `/service` option.

 ## Quick Start